cs1302uga/cs1302-tutorials/exceptions/exceptions.md

 `try` block, then place code for how you want to deal with the exception in the `catch` block.
 These two go together, which is why we often refer to it as a try-catch block.
-During execution, each line in a `try` block is executed until an exception object is throw.
+During execution, each line in a `try` block is executed until an exception object is thrown.
 When the exception is thrown, the JVM redirects the flow of control into an appropriate associated `catch` block.
 After the `catch` block is executed, flow of control is redirected to immediately after the entire try-catch construct.